elmotec/massedit/README.rst

 Changes
 -------

+0.68.4 (2017-10-24)
+  Fixed bug that would cause changes to be missed when the -w option is ommited.
+Thanks tgoodlet!

 0.68.3 (2017-09-20)
   Added --generate option to quickly generate a fixer.py template file to be modified to be used with -f fixer.fixit option.
 Added official